andriumon/OpenScienceAI/README.md

 > cd src
 > py pdfProcessing.py

-You can check the results in the folders "wordclouds", "figures" and "links", which will be created after you run the script.
+You can check the results in the folders "wordclouds", "figures" and "links", which will be created in the directory after you run the script.

+## Contact

+Main author and contact: andres.montero.martin@alumnos.upm.es